 In the evening before the "" (Türkenbefreiungsfeier), which took place on Sunday, May 14, 1933, in the , the drama Hundert Tage (in English Hundred Days) was performed at Vienna's .
 At a cursory glance, there seems to be no relation between the political rally and the theatrical production.
-A closer examination of the two events, however, reveals a dense web of personal and thematic connections, mainly linked by Benito Mussolini, the founder of Fascism who was appointed Italy's prime minister in 1922.
+A closer examination of the two events, however, reveals a dense web of personal and thematic connections, mainly linked by Benito Mussolini, the founder of Fascism who had been Italy's prime minister since 1922.
 Mussolini was not only the financial backer of the "Turks Deliverance Celebration" and a patron of its initiator, , but also the coauthor of the play, which had premiered in Rome in 1930 under the title Campo di maggio and covers Napoleon's rule during the Hundred Days between his exile on the islands of first Elba and then Saint Helena.

 The German author Emil Ludwig, who achieved international fame in the 1920s with historical biographies, was told by Mussolini that his book on Napoleon had inspired him to sketch out a drama, which he then had Giovacchino Forzano finalize.
 Forzano, an established dramatist and librettist in Italy at the time, corroborated this portrayal of events and later published the following letter: